mgrabovsky/simurgh/README.md

 -   the `app/` directory contains a simple REPL for evaluating and typing the expressions interactively
--   `test/` contains a few very rudimentary tests of some of the components, currently the evaluator and parser
+-   `test/` contains a few very rudimentary tests of some of the components, currently the evaluator and the parser
 -   `notes/` contains various remarks on the development, the theory around it and some tools used throughout